-Technical brief: genetic gain continues to improve in the national E. globulus breeding program (continued)
+Technical brief: genetic gain continues to improve in the national E. globulus breeding program

 Table 1 below shows the average performance of each generation for each trait as well as the average trait values of the best 1% of trees selected for a single trait.
-For example, the best 1% of trees for Volume alone would have an average predicted increase in volume production of 51 m3/ha (22% more than base productivity) but only deliver a marginal improvement in economic value (profit) of \$1990 due to trade-offs in other quality traits.
-The SELECT orchard result is indicative of the gain which could be achieved in a new orchard based on an average Australian index.
+For example, the best 1% of trees for Volume alone would have an average predicted increase in volume production of 49 m/ha (21% more than base productivity) but deliver less of a marginal improvement in economic value (profit) of \$1994 due to trade-offs in other quality traits.
+The SELECT orchard result (with higher selection intensity) is indicative of the gain which could be achieved in a new orchard based on an average Australian index.